artificialstarlight/Church-of-Darkness/README.md

 # Church of Darkness
-An occult horror puzzle text adventure made in python.
+A horror puzzle text adventure made in python.
 ## Warning: Flashing Lights
 If you have epilepsy or a similar condition, playing this game is probably not a good idea.
 ### Another warning